LUTOV001/P3.ML_Trading/README.md

 Quantitative Equity Investing: Techniques and Strategies, Frank J. Fabozzi, Sergio M. Focardi, Petter N. Kolm

 ## Future Research
-- Integrating Risk Tolerance Survey from Project 1
-- Explore other machine learning models
-- Runtime/ Resource efficiency
+- Link to Portfolio optimization solution
 - Test on other asset classes, stocks and sectors
-- Test on ‘paper trading’ mode
+- Incorporate LSTM for target price based decision making

 ## Future Releases
-- Add UI/UX
-- API integration
-- Deploy to the cloud
+- Deploy to the cloud to run virtually
-- Blockchain record keeping
-- Adding macroeconomic market information for the client
-- Improve visualizations
+● Integrate Chatbot functionality
+● Technical indicator optimization
+● Fully automated algo-trading bot with profit and after market options

 ## Disclaimer
 The information provided through this application is for information and educational purposes only.
 It is not intended to be, nor should it be used as, investment advice.
 Seek a duly licensed professional for investment advice.

+## License
+License information can be found in the included LICENSE file.